Is organic certification really all it's cracked up to be?

-Rather than pay for organic certification to be renewed each year for our meat, we choose to buy new seed for our pastures to maintain or increase biodiversity, thereby improving soil health, which results in a healthier ecosystem with healthier animals living in it.
+Rather than pay thousands of dollars for organic certification to be renewed each year for our meat, we choose instead to buy new seed for our pastures to maintain or increase biodiversity, thereby improving soil health, which results in a healthier ecosystem with healthier animals living in it.
+We choose to pay for more and better fencing, and its maintenance, to keep our animals moving through pastures as they evolved to do.
 We choose to pay more for a healthier diet for our pastured chickens and pigs by avoiding corn or soy products, which are allowed under organic standards (as long as the crops are certified to be grown "organically").
 We choose not to feed any grain to our cattle, which is allowed under organic certification (again, as long as it's certified organic).
 And we choose not to broadcast herbicides (this is just not a sustainable practice), even though the list of those allowed under organic certification is quite lengthy.
 (7)

 In my thinking, Alex's "beyond organic" is really better described as "biological" (as opposed to "chemical").
 France recognizes the difference between conventional agriculture that employs synthesized chemical inputs, and that which recognizes the broader ecosystem's operation and how life in the soil ("microbiota") is critical to the health of plants and of the animals who eat them.
 Rather than "organic," in France, one speaks of "agriculture biologique" (8) and this method of farming is generally perceived to be more "natural," sustainable, and technologically wise than the mere "organic" method.
 I don't know about that, but choosing biological agriculture over synthesized chemicals seems a no-brainer to me, and I'll share the awesome intricacies and delights of life underground in a future blog on soil health.